10 Basic Life Skills Your Preschooler Should Know

 If you really want to help your children, you need to coddle them less and teach them how to be independent.
 And true independence can only come when they don't depend on you to get things done for them.

-So here are ten basic life skills that every parent should teach her --
+So here are 10 basic life skills that parents should teach their kids –

-This could be a little tricky to do for a young child but it's one of the most necessary skills you have to teach them by the time they are in preschool.
-You can make it a fun activity for them and not make it just an exercise to tie their shoe laces.
+This could be a little tricky to do for a young child but it's one of the most necessary skills you have to teach him by the time he is in preschool.
+You can make it a fun activity for him and not make it just an exercise to tie his shoelaces.
 If you can make a game out of it, your child will pick up the skill faster.

 Watch this video to teach children to tie shoes with the bunny ears method: